-In the year 1518, women randomly took to the street and started dancing, but the problem is they never stopped!
+The Dancing Plague of 1518 – In the year 1518, women randomly took to the street and started dancing, but the problem was they never stopped!

 The Dancing Plague of 1518, dancing epidemic or dancing mania as it’s also known, was an event in Strasbourg, Alsace, France, just west of the German border, where as hundreds of people took to the street to dance continuously without rest.
 The event lasted around a month and many of those affected by the phenomena died due to exhaustion.
 Many even had heart attacks and strokes which resulted in their lives being taken by this mysterious need to dance till they dropped.